lonycell/grafana.v7/docs/sources/panels/add-a-panel.md

 ## What next?

-Our Grafana Fundamentals tutorial is a great place to start, or you can learn more about Grafana by reading one of the documentation topics linked below:
+Our ThingSPIN Fundamentals tutorial is a great place to start, or you can learn more about ThingSPIN by reading one of the documentation topics linked below:

 - Learn more Panel editor options.
 - Add more queries.